Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

-Some people liken pregnancy sickness to seasickness or car sickness accompanied by hunger pangs, and it can lead to strong aversions to certain smells and foods that can make you sick.
+Some people liken morning sickness to seasickness or car sickness accompanied by hunger pangs, and it can lead to strong aversions to certain smells and foods that can make you sick.

 Some report having a metallic taste in their mouth that causes them to feel unwell, and others report excess saliva which can enhance the feeling of queasiness.

-About 80% of pregnant people experience morning sickness.
-So, you can pretty much guarantee that at least one of your mom friends will understand what you're going through.
+According to BetterHealth, around half to two-thirds of people experience morning sickness while pregnant.
+So, you can pretty much guarantee that at least one of your mum friends will understand what you're going through.